 - 1. One (1) copy of the completed application form. - 2.
 A non-refundable processing fee of \$50.
 This fee is not credited to the student's account.
 There is no fee for application for admission as an unclassified (post-baccalaureate) student. - 3.
 Three (3) letters of recommendation. - 4.
 Official transcripts of all college work.
 (Final degree transcripts are required of admitted students before they matriculate). - 5.
-Official Scores of the Verbal, Quantitative and Analytical sections of the Graduate Record Examination (GRE).
+Official Scores of the Verbal and Quantitative sections of the Graduate Record Examination (GRE).

 Scores in an advanced section of the Graduate Record Examination in the applicant's undergraduate major field or an area appropriate to the applicant's proposed concentration in marine science are informative but are not required.
-GRE scores more than 5 years old are not acceptable, and the examination must be retaken.
+GRE scores more than 5 years old are not acceptable.
 Applicants are encouraged to take the Graduate Record Examination at scheduled dates that will allow for receipt of scores by the aforementioned closing date.
-The Faculty cannot evaluate applications lacking GRE scores or other critical materials after the closing date.
+The School will not evaluate applications lacking GRE scores or other critical materials after the closing date.